Primary Health Care Corporation jobs in Des Moines, IA - 39 jobs

 As a Medical Assistant at PHC you will support the delivery of healthcare by providing clinical care and administrative support as delegated by licensed clinical staff.
 You will work in accordance with standard and scope established by PHC policies and procedures and will performs work with special consideration for patient safety and infection control policies and procedures.
 You will work collaboratively with a multidisciplinary team to welcome patients to a safe and inclusive environment and to engage patients in holistic care.

-This position typically works at PHC Story County Clinic in Ames and is scheduled 40 hours per week, Monday - Friday 8 AM - 5 PM.
+In this position, you will typically work at PHC Engebretsen Clinic in Des Moines.
+You will typically be scheduled 40 hours per week, Monday - Friday 8 AM - 5 PM.
+Occasional evenings shifts may be required.
 Our Medical Assistants are occasionally needed to cover other shifts or to work at other PHC clinics in Ames, Des Moines, and Marshalltown.
 Mileage reimbursement and/or an out of town travel bonus may apply.

 What You Will Do